Closing in on critical net-baryon fluctuations at LHC energies: cumulants up to third order in Pb$-$Pb collisions: Introduction

 \section{Introduction}

 Predictions based on the theory of the strong interaction, QCD, imply that, at sufficiently high energy densities, nuclear matter transforms into a state called quark--gluon plasma (QGP)~\cite{Shuryak:1980tp,Ding:2015ona}, where chiral symmetry is restored and quarks and gluons are deconfined.
 Ultrarelativistic heavy-ion collisions are ideal environments to study the phase diagram of strongly interacting matter and the physics of the QGP state as a function of temperature ($T$) and baryon chemical potential ($\mu_{\rm B}$).
 While the QCD phase diagram is largely unknown for $\mu_{\rm B} > 450$ MeV, the region below that value down to $\mu_{\rm B} = 0$ has been well explored theoretically~\cite{Ding:2015ona,Borsanyi:2013bia} and experimentally~\cite{Andronic:2017pug}.
 In that region, the chiral phase transition is most likely a continuous crossover with pseudo-critical temperature $T_{\mathrm{pc}} \approx 157$~MeV at $\mu_{\rm B} = 0$~\cite{HotQCD:2018pds, Borsanyi:2020fev}.
 Near $\mu_{\rm B} = 0$ the properties of the QCD phase transition depend on the number of quark flavors and their masses.
 For vanishing masses of the light quarks (u,d) the transition is of second order and belongs to the universality class of three-dimensional O(4)-symmetric spin models~\cite{Pisarski:1983ms}.
-On the other hand, for the small physical quark masses this transition turns into a smooth crossover.
+The small u,d quark masses of order of 1\% of the constituent quark masses constitute a small but explicit breaking of chiral symmetry.
+For these small physical quark masses LQCD indicates that the transition turns into a smooth crossover.
 To date, there is no experimental confirmation of the crossover nature of the transition.
-Moreover, the smallness of the physical quark masses may leave traces of critical behavior also for a continuous transition.
+Nevertheless, the smallness of the physical quark masses may leave traces of critical behavior also for a crossover transition.
 Therefore, a significant effort at the RHIC and LHC colliders is concentrated on quantifying the nature of the phase transition in the small $\mu_{\rm B}$ region.

 For large $\mu_{\rm B}$ the phase diagram may exhibit a ``critical endpoint (CEP)".
 The search for the CEP is one of the main physics goals of the beam energy scan programs at RHIC ~\cite{Luo:2017faz,Xu:2018vnf}, at the CERN SPS ~\cite{NA49:2009diu}, and at FAIR~\cite{CBM:2016kpk}.